 Showing Teeth: Aggression, Play, or the Submissive Grin

-Few sights trigger stronger reactions than a dog showing their teeth, yet this single behavior can mean completely opposite things depending on context.
+Few sights spark such strong emotions as when a dog shows its teeth, but this one behavior can mean completely opposite things depending on the context.

-An aggressive display includes pulled-back lips, wrinkled muzzle, stiff body posture, and direct eye contact—you’ll feel the tension.
-During play, teeth appear with a loose, bouncy body, soft eyes, and that unmistakable playful energy.
+An aggressive display includes pulled-back lips, wrinkled muzzle, stiff body posture, and direct eye contact.
+You’ll feel the tension.
+During play, teeth appear, along with a loose, bouncy body, soft eyes, and that unmistakable playful energy.

 It’s appeasement behavior, not a threat.
-Watch the whole dog, not just the mouth.
-A snarling face with a wiggling rear end sends very different messages than bared teeth with a frozen, forward-leaning stance.
+Notice the whole dog, not just his mouth.
+A snarling face with a wiggling rear end tells a very different story than bared teeth with a frozen, forward-leaning stance.

 What the Body Posture Tells You

-A play bow doesn’t always mean what you think, a low crouch signals something specific, and those raised hairs along the spine tell a more nuanced story than simple anger.
+A “play bow” doesn’t always mean what you think, a low crouch means more than a mopey dog, and those raised hairs along the spine tell more of a story than a simple angry dog.

-The freeze, however, is the one signal you absolutely can’t afford to miss.
+The freeze, however, is the one signal you can’t afford to miss.

 The Play Bow: An Invitation, Not Just a Stretch